 How Is Stevia Made?

 Stevia sweeteners are made by extracting the steviol glycosides from the leaves of the stevia plant.
 Then, it is purified to remove the bitter taste that remains.

-This sweet extract has no calories because it is not absorbed in the upper gastrointestinal tract.
-According to Food Insight, “When they reach the colon, gut microbes cleave off the glucose molecules and use them as an energy source.
-The remaining steviol backbone is then absorbed via the portal vein, metabolized by the liver, and excreted in urine.”.
+This sweet extract has no calories, zero carbs, and doesn't impact insulin levels because it is not absorbed in the upper gastrointestinal tract.
+According to Food Insight, "When they reach the colon, gut microbes cleave off the glucose molecules and use them as an energy source.
+The remaining steviol backbone is then absorbed via the portal vein, metabolized by the liver, and excreted in urine.".

 Stevia Sweetener: Health Benefits

-Lots of people use sugar substitutes like stevia because they think that consuming fewer calories will help them lose more weight.
+Lots of people use options like stevia as an alternative to regular sugar.
+A common reason is because they think that consuming fewer calories will help them lose more weight.

 Unfortunately, the studies so far have not proved a relation between stevia and weight loss.
 It is true that eating less sugar will help you lose more weight.
 The studies just don't have proof about stevia sweeteners specifically.

-One proven benefit of stevia is that it can help people with diabetes control their blood sugar.
+One proven benefit of stevia is that it can help people with diabetes control their blood glucose levels and reduce blood sugar spikes.
 One study showed that stevia sweeteners helped significantly lower insulin and glucose levels!

 It can also help you lower cholesterol.
 In another study, stevia lowered total cholesterol, LDL ("bad") cholesterol, and triglycerides with no negative side effects.
 It also increased the HDL ("good") cholesterol levels too.

 Fun fact: Stevia sweetener is also known for its anti-inflammatory properties!